 Step 4: Once the Cache is deleted, you will see the following message.
 Click ‘OK’ to proceed.

 As you can see, the cache size on my system was just 1 MB.
 That’s because I had recently reinstalled Kodi and I don’t have a lot of addons.
-The cache size will grow and the larger it becomes, more problems it may cause.
-This is the reason why deleting cache might help you with the ‘Failed to install dependency error.’
+The cache size will grow and the larger it becomes, the more problems it may cause.
+This is the reason why deleting the cache might help you with the ‘Failed to install dependency error.’

 2. Clear the Kodi Data

 Sometimes, clearing the cache isn’t enough.
 A lot of times the ‘Failed to install a dependency’ is more stubborn and doesn’t go away by simply removing the cache.
 The other option is to uninstall Kodi and install it again, fresh.
 For the most part, it will take care of the problem.
 However, before you do that, you would want to try clearing the Kodi data instead.
 Clearing the data will restore Kodi to the factory default and save you some time.

 If you received the error message failed to install a dependency on FireStick, you can reset Kodi data on this device from the Settings menu.
 You could also use Ares Wizard to clear the data on all the Kodi supported devices (including FireStick).